dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 3.2
 -----------

-In Firefox 32, Firefox for Android includes a device configuration section in the environment description::
+In Datalus 32, Datalus for Android includes a device configuration section in the environment description::

     "org.mozilla.device.config": {